A Delicious Guide to Bengali Wedding Menu [2026]

 3. Beguni

-It is a sliced eggplant (brinjal) which is dipped in a gram-flour batter before being fried or deep fried in oil.
+It is a cut eggplant (brinjal) which is immersed in a gram-flour batter prior to being fried or deep fried in oil.

 Beguni